dtembo98/coffee-supply-chain/README.md

 ### Data Model Diagram
 ![uml](https://user-images.githubusercontent.com/37314424/170822620-dfda1729-07d6-4395-ab3d-f3d08d9e2ca1.PNG)

-## Project Write Ups - Libraries
+## Project Write Up - Libraries
 The project contains the following libraries
 1. Roles Library:
   This is a solidity custom built helper library having functions for easier implementation of different actors roles in the supply chain.It contains commonly used functions in the actor roles.
 2. [Dotenv Library](https://www.npmjs.com/package/dotenv): This is a node js module for managing environmetal variables in the project.It is being used to read environmental variables from such as the mnemonic seed and infura API access key.
 3. [Truffle Hdwallet Provider](https://www.npmjs.com/package/@truffle/hdwallet-provider): Used  to sign transactions for addresses derived from a 12 or 24 word mnemonic.

-##General WriteUP -  Getting Started
+## General Write UP -  Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.